What Happens if My Income Decreased During Chapter 13 Bankruptcy?

 If your income decreases when you are going through Chapter 13 bankruptcy, there are a couple of options available to you.
 If you want your repayment plan modified, you can submit a form to the court and have it approved.
 Alternatively, there are emergency measures that can be taken if you experience extreme financial hardship, like putting payments on hold or even canceling them entirely.
 You also may be able to switch to Chapter 7, bankruptcy instead of Chapter 13 if it is beneficial to you.

-To get a free analysis of your situation with our bankruptcy lawyers, call Young, Marr, Mallis & Associates at (215) 701-6519.
+To get a free analysis of your situation with our Pennsylvania bankruptcy lawyers, call Young, Marr, Mallis & Associates at (215) 701-6519.

 What is Chapter 13 Bankruptcy?